oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/KubernetesSetup.md

 ![](../../../common/images/customer.logo2.png)

-# Migration of Monolith to Cloud Native
+# Migration of Monolith to Cloud Native - Setting up your tenancy

+## Introduction

 <details><summary><b>Self guided student - video introduction</b></summary>

 This video is an introduction to the Kubernetes labs setup - for people who have not done the Helidon and docker sections.
 Once you've watched it please press the "Back" button on your browser to return to the labs.